Pole-skipping without master variable and holographic superfluids: Introduction

 It is interesting to study the pole-skipping for \HSCs.
-In general, ``hydrodynamic modes" are regarded as pole-skipping points.
+A ``hydrodynamic pole" is usually regarded as a pole-skipping point.
 One example is the ``diffusion pole."
 The charge density Green's function typically takes the form

 where $D$ is the diffusion constant.
 The Green's function has the $0/0$ structure at $(\omega,q)=(0,0)$.
-In the bulk theory, the pole arises in Maxwell perturbations.
 Another examples are the ``shear pole" and the ``sound pole" in gravitational perturbations.

+Hydrodynamic poles represent macroscopic variables.
+One typical macroscopic variable is a conserved quantity.
+They are guaranteed to survive in the low-energy $\omega\to0$, long-wavelength limit $q\to0.$ For the sound, shear, and diffusion poles, the associated conserved quantities are the energy density, the momentum density, and the charge density.

-However, if one means that hydrodynamic poles are any $\omega,q\to 0$ poles, \textit{not all hydrodynamic poles are pole-skipping points.} For a \SC, a second-order phase transition occurs at the critical point, and the order parameter $\psi$ becomes massless there, but there is no new pole-skipping point at $\omega,q\to0$ as we show in this paper.
+However, there are the other macroscopic variables.
+For a \SC, a second-order phase transition occurs at the critical point, and the order parameter $\psi$ becomes massless there so that $\psi$ has a hydrodynamic pole.
+Then, we would like to address the question:

+This question has never been answered in the literature.
+If the pole-skipping point of a scalar field always starts from $\nw_1=-i$, a hydrodynamic pole associated with a scalar field is not a pole-skipping point.
+However, there is no generic proof, in particular when a scalar field has a hydrodynamic pole as far as we are aware: it is difficult to apply the conventional formalism to a complicated system such as the \HSC.
+We show that there is no new pole-skipping point associated with the massless order parameter.

 One can easily show this if one approaches the critical point from the high-temperature phase (\sect{high_T}).
 This is because the complex scalar perturbation $\delta\Psi$ decouples from Maxwell perturbations.